Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Gia đình và Xã hộiBáo Gia đình và Xã hội10/04/2024

-Mr. Sun and Ms. Wang (in Miyun District, Beijing, China) did not get along and often argued.
+Mr. Sun and Ms. Wang (in Miyun District, Beijing, China) did not get along well and often argued.
 One day, after getting drunk, Sun felt extremely resentful and dissatisfied with his wife.
-In order to take revenge, this man went crazy and ran to the cemetery to destroy the graves of his wife's parents.
+In revenge, this man went crazy and ran to the cemetery and destroyed his wife's parents' grave.

 After digging about 20cm, Ton gradually calmed down, felt that what he was doing was not right, so he finally stopped and quickly restored the grave.
 It was not until recently that Ms. Vuong learned about her husband's behavior.
 Too angry, she immediately asked for a divorce.